 How will you use your power washer?
 The answer will determine how much power you'll want and how much money you'll need to spend.
-If you have big cleaning jobs or want to prepare a surface for painting, you may want to opt for a gas-powered model with a psi of 3,100, which can run $400.
-If you just want to wash down some outdoor furniture or play equipment, an electric, handheld model, at about $100, may be just the answer.
+Contractors and professional painters will want to invest in a commercial pressure washer.
+These can top $2,000 or more and produce up to 5,000 PSI, though some slightly less powerful yet still very good models are available for less.
+For homeowners that use a power washer for big cleaning jobs or want to prepare a surface for painting, you may want to opt for a gas-powered model with a PSI of 3,100, which can run $400.
+A less-powerful gas model, or a quality electric power washer for moderate clean ups, such as washing a car, can be had for still less, $200 to $250.
+If you just want to wash down some outdoor furniture or play equipment, an electric, handheld model, at about $100, could be just the answer.

 Do you need multiple spray tips?
 If your outdoor cleaning involves both light- and heavy-duty tasks, you may prefer a model with multiple spray tips so you can choose the right water pressure for each job.
 On the other hand, if you mostly have routine household cleaning, you may be happy with a model that has one adjustable-spray nozzle, maybe combined with an extra, turbo nozzle for times when you need more power.

 Durability matters.
 If you're buying an electric power washer but you want one that will last, look for a model that has a triplex pump with stainless-steel or ceramic plungers, which experts say is superior and longer lasting than an axial cam or wobble pump.
 The best motors for electric pressure washers are induction motors, which are quieter, run cooler and last longer than universal motors.